datastaxdevs/workshop-microservices-java/README.md

 private TodoListRepository todoRepository;
 ```

-Now we now how we will switch from one implementation to another.
-Take a look at class [`TodoListRepositoryObjectMapperImpl`](./todobackend-cassandra/src/main/java/com/datastax/sample/repository/TodoListRepositoryObjectMapperImpl.java) implementing the `TodoListRepository` to see how we proceed.

 **✅ Step 6b.
 Restart the application**: Use the `CTRL+C` shortcut on the terminal window to stop running the application and restart.